33 Places We Are Paws-itive Your Pup Will Love

 Downtown Rapid City

 Exploring downtown with your pup is easy and fun!
 They can join you for a colorful stroll through Art Alley, sniff out the presidents residing on each block in the walking tour called the City of Presidents, and even find a slice of doggy heaven in the shade at Main Street Square – however, they aren’t allowed on the turf or in the fountains.
 If you’re in need of outdoor gear head to Roam’n Around, at the Shops at Main Street Square, where they welcome your four-legged companion to join you in the store.
+They can also join you in Black Hills Vinyl and Prairie Edge Trading Co.

 Discover more dog friendly fun visiting the dinosaurs of Rapid City at Dinosaur Park.
 This free attraction provides a great space to enjoy some fresh air, take in 100 miles views and expel a little energy.